 The bachelor programme for guitarists provides training in jazz from all periods.
 Students are encouraged to develop their own style.
 They can be taught by various principal-study teachers throughout the study and there are opportunities to play in a wide range of ensembles (Latin, fusion etc.).

 The teaching staff: Maarten van der Grinten, Martijn van Iterson, Jesse van Ruller, Reinier Baas and Durk Hijma (technique).
 Peter Bernstein is regular guest teacher/Artist in Residence of the section.
 In the past guest teachers have included John Scofield, Jim Hall, Mike Stern, Leonardo Amuedo, John Abercrombie, Nelson Veras, Nelson Faría, Lula Galvão, Charlie Hunter and Lage Lund.

 A pre-selection will take place for the entrance exam by means of recordings of two pieces from the jazz idiom and one piece of the candidate's choice, to be uploaded by the candidate in the application form.
 If the candidate's level of playing does not match the requirements, he/she will not be invited to take the entrance exam.

 Please note: candidates will not be admitted solely on the basis of the recording; being invited to the entrance exam does not mean candidates are admitted to the school.

 During the entrance examination, the candidate is tested on:

 1. Playing skill

-b.
-Technique: the candidate must show sufficient knowledge of chords and major and minor scales in position.
-When this is not evident in the chosen repertoire, the candidate may be asked to provide further prove.
+- Technique: the candidate must show sufficient knowledge of chords and major and minor scales in position.
+When this is not evident in the chosen repertoire, the candidate may be asked to provide further proof.

-The course assumes the use of a plectrum.
-When the candidate does not use a plectrum, the committee will give special attention to the quality of the single string melody) playing.
+The course assumes the use of a pick (plectrum).
+When the candidate does not use a pick, the committee will give special attention to the quality of the single string (melody) playing.